irimina/CS-and-the-City-Curriculum/react/react-setup.md

 #### Step 2

-Once Node is installed, run each of the following lines of code in your terminal:
+Once Node is installed, cd into Documents, then run each of the following lines of code in your terminal:

 ```HTML
 npx create-react-app local-react-app